 After the tree lighting, kids can visit Santa at the Waukee Community Center.
 Guests can watch an ice sculptor create holiday pieces, enjoy hot cocoa and cookies from Mi-fiber, hear carolers and embark on a scavenger hunt.
 An old-fashioned trolley will circle residential streets as well with the annual WinterFest Light Tour.
 Stop by the Waukee United Methodist Church for soup and holiday arts and crafts with the Waukee Area Arts Council.
 The Waukee Hardware & Rent-It Center and the Legion Hall will also be serving soup from 6-8 p.m.
 This year there will also be a "Snowball Drop".
 Crews will drop 600 snowballs (table tennis balls) from above that children ages 0-10 can retrieve and redeem for a free book from Charter Bank.
 This will be held on 6th Street between Walnut and Locust Streets at 6:30 p.m.

 It wouldn't be a Waukee festival without an element of giving back to the community.
 Organizers are asking attendees to bring non-perishable food items or new, unwrapped toys that will be distributed to those in need by Waukee Area Christian Services.
-Items can be dropped off at the Community Center during the event or at the Waukee Public Works Building December 4-8.
+Items can be dropped off at the Community Center during the event or at the Waukee Public Works Building December 2-13.

 Questions?
-Contact Waukee Parks & Recreation Supervisor Danae Edwards at firstname.lastname@example.org or 515-978-0007.
+Email Waukee Parks & Recreation Supervisor Danae Edwards or call at 515-978-0007.